FluxML/Flux.jl/docs/src/tutorials/misc-model-tweaking.md

 training without on-the-fly changing.

 ## Excluding from model definition
-Sometimes some parameters are just "not trainable" but they shouldn't even transfer to the GPU.
+Sometimes some parameters aren't just "not trainable" but they shouldn't even transfer to the GPU.
 All scalar fields are like this by default, so things like learning rate multipliers are not trainable nor transferred to the GPU by default.